microsoft/AdaptiveCards/source/nodejs/adaptivecards-site/pages/_posts/2020/Templating-RC.md

 This can be accomplished by a template's [repeating element feature](https://docs.microsoft.com/en-us/adaptive-cards/templating/language#repeating-items-in-an-array).
 This allows adaptive elements to be repeated by simply changing the data type to array.

-**If the data and element is bound to is an array, the Adaptive Card element will be repeated by the number of elements in the array.**
+**If the data an element is bound to is an array, the Adaptive Card element will be repeated by the number of elements in the array.**

 Let's change the data to include the array of expense line items.